AlexFirica/AlexFirica/README.md

 - 👋 Hi, I’m @AlexFirica
-- 👀 I’m interested in Javascript , html, css , python and java
+- 👀 I’m interested in Javascript , html, css , C++ , C
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 AlexFirica/AlexFirica is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.